MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `__MSVC_RUNTIME_CHECKS` Defined as 1 when one of the [`/RTC`](../build/reference/rtc-run-time-error-checks.md) compiler options is set.
 Otherwise, undefined.

+- `_MSVC_TRADITIONAL`:
+    - Visual Studio 2017 version 15.8 and above:
+    -
+    -
-- `_MSVC_TRADITIONAL` Defined as 0 when the preprocessor conformance mode [`/Zc:preprocessor`](../build/reference/zc-preprocessor.md) compiler option is set.
+    - in Visual Studio 2019 version 16.5 and above, it is defined as 0 when the preprocessor conformance mode [`/Zc:preprocessor`](../build/reference/zc-preprocessor.md) compiler option is set.
 Defined as 1 by default, or when the `/Zc:preprocessor-` compiler option is set, to indicate the traditional preprocessor is in use.
 The `_MSVC_TRADITIONAL` macro and `/Zc:preprocessor` compiler option is available beginning in Visual Studio 2019 version 16.5.

    ```cpp
    #if defined(_MSVC_TRADITIONAL) && _MSVC_TRADITIONAL